When and How to Run a Business Credit Check

 - When the time comes to sell your business, a low credit score can affect both your business's worth and the time it takes you to sell it.

-What Information Is Contained in a Business Credit Profile?
+Information Contained in a Business Credit Profile

 In addition to basic information such as corporate addresses, parent companies, subsidiaries, branch locations, key personnel, etc. a business's credit profile contains detailed information about business accounts with: